RosiestSloth/iPhone-17-Website/README.md

 - As imagens ficam em `public/img`.
 - Todo o conteúdo é fictício e usado apenas para estudos.

-## 📜 Licença

-Nenhuma licença definida até o momento.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.